Elemental-IRCd/irc/README.md

 ```go
 func (irc *Connection) Notice(target, message string)
 ```
-Send a notification to a nickname.
+Notice send a notification to a nickname or channel.
 This is similar to Privmsg but must not receive replies.
 RFC 1459 details: https://tools.ietf.org/html/rfc1459#section-4.4.2

 #### func (*Connection) Noticef